trexminer/T-Rex/README.md

         --nonce-range-size         [Ethash, ProgPOW] Nonce range size for nonce search.
 The range will be split between all devices.
     -d, --devices                  Comma separated list of CUDA devices to use.
                                    Device IDs start counting from 0.
-        --pci-indexing             Sort devices by PCI bus ID.
-Device IDs start with 0.
-        --ab-indexing              Afterburner indexing (same as --pci-indexing but starts from 1).
+        --ab-indexing              Afterburner indexing (same as default but starts from 1).
     -i, --intensity                GPU intensity 8-25 (default: auto).
                                    Controls the GPU workload size, in other words how many nonces the miner is processing "in one go": N = 2 ^ intensity